lud77/Factorize/README.md

 --- Bugs / Performance

+- [ ] Add lookup table for using numeric ids in indexing
 - [ ] Disallow Value-type signals from creating feedback loops
 - [ ] Sanitize topic input to listener
 - [ ] Stalls when trying to rewind file source from EOF signal without a delay